 iMigMob 2022: St Andrews

-The 3rd International Conference on Migration and Mobilities will be hosted by the University of St Andrews, 6-8th July 2022.
-The conference is orientated around four themes, chosen to reflect key contemporary conceptual and policy concerns: internal migration and urban change; forced migration and bordering; visualising mobilities; and European migration in turbulent politic.
-Please visit the conference website for updates.
+The 3rd International Conference on Migration and Mobilities was hosted by the University of St Andrews, 6-8th July 2022.
+The conference was orientated around four themes, chosen to reflect key contemporary conceptual and policy concerns: internal migration and urban change; forced migration and bordering; visualising mobilities; and European migration in turbulent politic.

 iMigMob 2018: University of Plymouth

 Discussions of migration and mobilities feature prominently in our everyday lives.
 The often competing discourses debated by politicians and the media regarding the movement of people, of products and services, of resources and pollution, of ideas and beliefs have greatly influenced the ways in which people consider and contest notions of distance, proximity, territory and belonging and the (in)equitability involved in this.
 Within the academy, the rapidly changing shape of the world in terms of governance, finance, resources, war, terrorism etc. has encouraged migration and mobilities experts to challenge the theories and concepts we employ to explore, interpret and evaluate movement at a range of spatial and temporal scales to respond to a myriad of societal changes.